Wayback-Tube/Wayback-Tube-Front/README.md

 ![](doc/sign-in.png)

 ### API documentation
 API documentation using Swagger-UI to display the [OAS 3.0](https://swagger.io/resources/open-api/) swagger file.
+The page is available at /api or /doc/api
 ![](doc/api.png)

 ## Technical Overview